mrismanaziz/Reforestation/README.md

-## Why is the ocean always blue?
-Because the shore never waves back.
+## Why did the house go to the doctor?
+It was having window panes.